ABOUT PARKINSON’S DISEASE

 It is normal to have shaking fingers or hands if you are under stress, just worked out, or have an injury.
 They can even be caused by some medications.
 However, tremors are one of the most notable symptoms of Parkinson’s.

 This may seem odd, but a change in handwriting style may be a symptom of Parkinson’s.
 Its name is micrographia.
 Watch for handwriting that gets smaller than it once was, changes in size or shape of letters, or spacing.
 If you pay attention to changes in handwriting, you may be able to catch the onset of Parkinson’s.

 Losing your sense of smell can be a symptom of Parkinson’s.
 If you notice that you can’t smell things the way you used to, like lemons, licorice, mint or pickles, talk to your doctor.

-While the odd restless night is normal, if you notice movements more extreme than tossing and turning – flailing arms, falling out of bed, kicking – it may be good to talk to your doctor about it.
-Especially if the person is frequently acting out their dreams while in deep sleep.
+While the odd restless night is normal, if you notice movements more extreme than tossing and turning – flailing arms, falling out of bed, or kicking – it may be good to talk to your doctor about it, especially if the person is frequently acting out their dreams while in deep sleep.

 Some stiffness after sitting for a long time is normal.
 However, if stiffness starts to occur in normal positions, this could be a symptom of Parkinson’s.
 Watch also for changes in stepping and placing the feet, or diminished arm movement while walking.

 The early stages of Parkinson’s often show as an unintentionally quieter talking voice, a change of tone or sounding hoarse with a monotone.
 The later stages may show slurred speech or difficulty talking.